 In NYC, there is a clear split between agents embracing technology to work more efficiently and pass on those savings while traditional brokers do their best to maintain the real estate industry’s status quo.

 Any agent or firm can offer buyer rebates.
 That being said, it’s unlikely an agent used to get paid 2.5% will be happy about getting paid a fraction of that.
 They may also feel insulted if you imply they’re not worth the full commission.
-Even if the agent would like to give you a rebate, they are often handcuffed by their brokerage which usually sets commission rates.
+Even if an agent would like to give you a rebate, they can be handcuffed by their brokerage which usually sets commission rates.

 The easiest approach is to work with a real estate brokerage that offer rebates to all their buyers.
 That way, you’ll know exactly how much you’ll get back without any negotiation or awkward conversations.
 Their business models are built on lower commissions so they’ll be happy to have you as a client and get you a rebate.

 Please note the total commission that is paid to a buyer’s agent is not negotiated.
 All members of the Real Estate Board of New York receive the same commission on a given listing.